adimyth/fundamental_web_dev/README.md

 The name middleware stems from the fact that it is the software that sits between the client-side requests on the front end and the back-end resource being requested.

 A middleware is an object that wrapps the original application.
 Middlewares and apps are agnostic to each other, so we can plug any *WSGI* app to a middleware a any middleware to any WSGI app.
-There can be chain of middlewares, allowing a request or resphttps://www.youtube.com/watch?v=WqrCnVAkLIoonse to go through many layers of processing.
+There can be chain of middlewares, allowing a request or response to go through many layers of processing.

 Essentially, the middleware performs some specific function on the HTTP request or response at a specific stage in the HTTP pipeline before or after the user defined controller.
 Middleware is a design pattern to eloquently add cross cutting concerns like logging, handling authentication, or gzip compression without having many code contact points.
 Since these cross-cutting concerns are handled in middleware, the controllers/user defined handlers can focus on the core business logic.